aaronkjin/modify/README.md

 **If you want to try the site for yourself:**
 1. Click the link above.
-2. Sign up through email or GitHub.
+2. Sign up through your email or GitHub account.
 You should receive an email as a confirmation link.
 3. Upon signing up, you are logged in!
-Feel free to browse around the site to see its features.
+Feel free to browse around the site to view its features.
 4. To upload a song, click the "+" by the "Your Library" component.
 This allows you to upload any MP3 and image file of your choice.
+5. You'll notice that features are "locked" until you sign up for Modify Premium.
+This replicates how a SaaS business might operate.
+When signing up for Premium through Stripe, note that this doesn't require you to actually spend any money - it's all part of the demo.
+Feel free to enter your _fake_ credit card information, and don't worry.
+I won't be stealing any of your data (whether it be fake or not) because all data is encrypted and secure through Supabase.
-5. Play around with the features!
+6. Play around with the features!
 You can like, search for, and play/pause the song of your choice + more.

 ### Notes